 Consider the conformity of Christ’s death with the prescription or requirement of the Law in Deut.
 21:18-21.

-First, according to the Law, the unrepentant stubborn and rebellious son has to be exposed or brought out by his own family members – those who are very close to him and who know him very well.
+First, according to the Law, the unrepentant stubborn and rebellious son must be exposed or brought out by his family members very close to him and know him very well.

 How did Jesus conform to this requirement of the Law?

 Jesus was betrayed, exposed, or given away by someone very close to Him, who knew Him very well.
 Jesus said of His betrayer, Judas Iscariot, “He who dipped his hand with Me in the dish will betray Me.”
 (Matt.
 26:23 NKJV).

 Second, the Law stipulates that the unruly stubborn and rebellious son must be handed over to the elders of his city to pass the sentence of death on him and see to his execution.

 How did Jesus conform to this condition of the Law?

 Pilate delivered Jesus Christ to the elders of Israel (the chief priests) to crucify Him.

 15 But they cried out, “Away with Him, away with Him!
 Crucify Him!”
 Pilate said to them, “Shall I crucify your King?”
 The chief priests answered, “We have no king but Caesar!”